 What can I do?

-The school have been able to split my job role to utilise my mental health training and this enables me to help the children that require advice or listen to those that just want someone to talk to.
+The school have been able to split my job role to utilise my training and this enables me to help the children that require advice or listen to those that just want someone to talk to.
 I can offer them a quiet, safe and calm space for them times when they just need to be away from everyone plus I have the added bonus of not being the person that reprimands or issues punishment, a cosy beanbag, a growing family of worry monsters and a good listening ear!

 On this page I will share helpful resources that might be useful to families in our Cockfield community.
 Alternatively, you can contact me via email at cockfield@durhamlearning.net or by calling 01388 718263.